rust-lang/cc-rs/README.md

 xcode-select --install
 ```

-Apple targets locate an SDK through `xcrun` and `SDKROOT`.
-If `cargo test`
+Apple targets locate an SDK through `xcrun` and `SDKROOT` (see the Apple
-fails with `xcrun: SDK "appletvos" cannot be located` (or a similar SDK lookup
+SDK handling in `src/lib.rs`).
+If `cargo test` fails with `xcrun: SDK
+"appletvos" cannot be located` (or a similar SDK lookup error), export the
-error), export the macOS SDK path and run the tests again:
+macOS SDK path and run the tests again:

 ```sh
 export SDKROOT="$(xcrun --sdk macosx --show-sdk-path)"